lucs2626bb/DATT-3400-Assignments/Week-4/README.md

 This has had me thinking about the way textures on SOPs work in TouchDesigner.
 I wanted to use this as a solution for recreating the work "Centrifugal #30" by Marcello Soria Rodreguiez, which has several flat planes encircling a point in different colours.
 This was implemented in TouchDesigner through a tutorial made by Bileam Tschepe on YouTube

-Texture On Instances – TouchDesigner Tutorial 53 (Bileam Tschepe, March 14 2022)
+Texture On Instances – TouchDesigner Tutorial 53 (Bileam Tschepe (elekktronaut), March 14 2022)
 https://youtu.be/0m_MQniFEdA?si=xC3sLaURVbw1nw2M